demirhanylcn/TypeBlitz/README.md

 ## File Structure
 src: Contains the main Java source files.

-Run.java: The main entry point for the game.
+- **Run.java**: The main entry point for the game.
-WordGenerator.java: Generates random words for the game.
+- **WordGenerator.java**: Generates random words for the game.
-LanguageLoader.java: Loads different dictionaries for language support.
+- **LanguageLoader.java**: Loads different dictionaries for language support.
-GraphCreator.java: Creates and manages graphical elements.
+- **GraphCreator.java**: Creates and manages graphical elements.
-WordColorHandler.java: Manages the color coding of words based on user interaction. styles.css: CSS file for styling the game interface.
+- **WordColorHandler.java**: Manages the color coding of words based on user interaction.
+- **styles.css**: CSS file for styling the game interface.
-dictionary: Contains language dictionaries for word generation.
+- **dictionary**: Contains language dictionaries for word generation.